phalcon/packagecloud/README.md

 Phalcon distribution is hosted at [PackageCloud][:cloud:].
 Stable versions correspond to Phalcon release tags and should be used in production.
 Nightly versions are built daily and should **not** be used in production.
-Installation/configuration details for each version and operating system can be found in the _Installation_ section for the respective versions below:
+Installation/configuration details for each version and operating system can be found below:

-* Packages for [stable version][:stable:]
-* Packages for [nightly version][:nightly:]

 ## Supported Operating Systems